×

 This spending has contributed to the growth of dynamic and innovative business models in areas like e-commerce, fintech, and artificial intelligence that are competitive with – or even lead – advanced economies like the US.

-One unique advantage for data-fueled innovation in China is the size of its internet-using population.
-China has close to a billion internet users, which is more than the US and EU combined.
-About 800 million people in China use mobile payments on a daily basis – over eight times more than the US – leading to a world-leading fintech industry.
+One unique advantage for data-fueled innovation in is the size of its internet-using population - with close to a billion internet users, which is more than the US and EU combined.
+About 800 million people use mobile payments on a daily basis – over eight times more than the US – leading to a world-leading fintech industry.

 Beyond opening an enormous market, investing in China positions international companies to gain experience with innovative products that can make them more innovative and competitive in their home countries.